kn9ts/docms/README.md

 ---

 ## Testing
-To confirm the REST API is working.
-You could run the tests in the `tests/` folder.
+To run the tests in the `tests/` folder, both front-end and backend.
 Make sure you have mocha installed globally first.

 ```bash
 $ npm i mocha -g